chalatz/excursions/pages/tours/wine-tours.md

 On the way we stop near the Valley of the Butterflies at the small **Wine factory Estate of Anastasia Triantafillou** where they make high quality **Organic Wines** from the local white Athiri grape and the red Mandilari grape as well as **Cabernet Sauvignon, Merlot, Grenache Rouge** and **Moschatel**.
 They have a limited supply but you can sample their wines (free tasting), usually they offer you village bread with olive oil.
 You can also have a free olive oil tasting and honey tasting.
 You can get pictures of the ageing facilities as well.
 (Stop Visit Taste Photos)

 {% include partials/content-gallery.html the_gallery= page.itinerary.galleries.anastasia %}

+### THE EMERY WINERY

+We visit the **cellar of the Emery Winery**, the second biggest wine producer on the island, for more free wine tasting.
+The Emery winery, still one of the largest in Greece, was built in 1974 in the village of Embona and run by **Triantafillou family**.
+Decades of collaboration with local vine growers from the region, coupled with their own expertise and commitment, have enabled them to build a distinctive range of quality wines from unique Greek varietals, know since ancient times.
+The name Emery originates from **Emery D'Amboise** of French origin who was the Great Magistrate of Rhodes from 1503-1512.
+(Stop Visit Taste Photos)

+{% include partials/content-gallery.html the_gallery= page.itinerary.galleries.emery %}